void4/vmspec/ARCHITECTURE.md

 Perhaps even the gas cost table should be dynamically modifiable by the root process.

+## Data types in linear memory

+So far there's only a 64 bit data type.

+## Instruction encoding

+This is less of a problem if the program snapshot is compressed, but might still be an issue at runtime if running on low-memory devices.
+As a side note, it would be interesting to make the VM small enough to run on a GPU core.

 ## Capability security

 Implementing a capability architecture could allow subprocesses in the tree to communicate directly with each other, letting their parent processes up to and down from the root to forfeit the necessity/right to relay, read and possibly transform or ignore the messages between them.